Teaching Vacancies

 Who we’re looking for:

-• A team player with a ‘can-do’ attitude and a great sense of responsibility.
+• A team player with a positive attitude and a strong sense of responsibility.

-• Experience in a similar role is helpful, but not essential – if you’re keen to learn, we’re happy to support your training needs.
+• Previous experience in a similar role is a bonus, but not essential – training can be provided.

 Contract : Permanent

-Start date : asap on completion of safe recruitment procedures
+Start date : 2026 on completion of safe recruitment procedures

 Hours : 37 hours per week / 52 weeks per year